rzhade3/isolated-iframe/README.md

 - [x] Parent injects serviceworker registration into child before the untrusted render code.
 - [x] Parent waits for serviceworker registration in child to complete before injecting untrusted render code.
 - [x] Once serviceworker is registered, child requests to non-same-origins are rejected.
-- [ ] Get working on first load
+- [x] Get working on first load
 - [x] Get working on second load on Firefox
-- [ ] Get working on Chrome
+- [x] Get working on Chrome
-- [ ] Explore getting injection working with [srcdoc](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/srcdoc) api.
+- [x] Explore getting injection working with [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/srcdoc) api.
+- [ ] Rewrite in React as a composable element
+- [ ] Find a way to prevent the iframe from being able to unregister the service worker.